Mini Roos (U6-U12) - Pine Hills FC

 Select teams (Kangaroo level)

 From U8 to U12 Select team trials are organised at the end of each year.
 The Select team is the best team in each age group (U8 upwards) and compete in the highest level of competition the club can access.
 Usually they will be a combination of external player trialists and players within the club who nominate/are invited to trial.
-Invitations are based on assessments done by the coaching staff, with the support of the Head of Football (U6-12) and Technical Development Coaches, across the year.
-If a child has not been invited to trial, a parent may still request an opportunity for that child.
-That request will be accepted.

 We aim to finalise Select Teams before the end of the year, so those teams can commence training immediately when school resumes in the New Year.